 There are a wide variety of CBD products on the market, and finding one that’s right for you can sometimes be a hassle.
-If you’re shopping online for CBD products that may help alleviate IBS symptoms, many people have reported that full or broad spectrum extracts are the way to go.
+If you’re shopping online for CBD gummies or the best CBD oils to help alleviate IBS symptoms, many people have reported that full or broad spectrum extracts are the way to go.
 These products contain other beneficial cannabinoids and terpenes in addition to CBD, which helps elicit the “entourage effect.”
 Essentially, this means that multiple plant compounds work better together rather than when using CBD isolate products.

 The next considerations you should make are your application method and proper dosing.
 CBD products are commonly sold as CBD oil, capsules, vapes, and edibles.
 When it comes to finding what works best for you, it may require some trial and error before you find your perfect dose, or your preferred method of application.